Frequently Asked Questions about the Partnership Data Collection (Source: UW System)

 Partnership in higher education occurs within the larger framework of community engagement.
 As defined by the Carnegie Foundation, partnership “…focuses on collaborative interactions with community and related scholarship for the mutually beneficial exchange, exploration, and application of knowledge, information, and resources (research, capacity building, economic development, etc.).”

-Within the context of the Collaborations strategy of UW System’s Strategic Framework, a partnership is a relationship between a UW institution and one or more external entities, in which each partner contributes resources that are not supplied by the other partner(s) and are necessary to achieve a common goal or goals.
+For the purposes of this data collection, a partnership is a relationship between a UW institution and one or more external entities, in which each partner contributes resources that are not supplied by the other partner(s) and are necessary to achieve a common goal or goals.
 Resources include but are not limited to staff, facilities, money, and information.
 Partnerships can be either time-limited or ongoing.

 Some elements of partnerships include: